-FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended June 30, 2021 OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition Period from to

-Commission File Number 000-09992 KLA CORPORATION

-(Exact name of registrant as specified in its charter)

-Delaware 04-2564110 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) One Technology Drive, Milpitas, California 95035 (Address of Pr incipal Executive Offices) (Zip Code) Telephone Number, Including Area ( ies Registered Pursuant to Section 12 Title of Ea ach Class Trading Symbol(s) Name of Each Exchange on Whic ch Registered Common Stock, \$0.00 1 par value per share KLAC The Nasdaq Stock Market · The NASDAQ Global Select Market Secur rities Registered Pursuant to Section 12( g) of the Act: None (Title of Class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗌 No 🖾 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖾 No 📄 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🖾 No 📄 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large Accelerated Filer." "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer 🖾 Accelerated filer.
-Non-accelerated fil 1 porting company $\Box$ growth company $\Box$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes No 🗵 The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant based upon the closing price of the registrant's stock, as of December 31, 2020, was approximately \$39.86 billion.
+FORM 10-K (Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR For the Fiscal Year Ended June 30, 2022 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the Transition Period from to Commission File Number 000-09992 KLA CORPORA Delaware (Exact name of registrant as speci • 664110 (State or other jurisdiction of Employer incorporation or organization) ation No.) One Technology Drive, Milpitas, California 95 035 (Address of Principal Executive Offices) (Zip Code) Registra nt's Telephone Number, Including g Area Code: (408) 875-3000 curities Registered Pursuant to Se / Title of Each Class Trading Symbol(s KLAC ach Exchange on Which Registered Common Stock, \$0.001 par value per share KLAC : Nasdaq Stock Market, LLC NASDAQ Global Select Market Securities Registered Pursuant to Sec None ction 12(g) of the Act: (Title of Class) Inc Inc period th Inc precedir Inc dicate by check mark if the registrant is a well-known seasoned issue dicate by check mark if the registrant is not required to file reports puticate by check mark whether the registrant (1) has filed all reports re that the registrant was required to file such reports), and (2) has been idicate by check mark whether the registrant has submitted electronicated by check mark whether the registrant has submitted electronicated by the company is such shorter period that the registrant was required that the registrant was required that the registrant was required file, "" smaller reporting company," and "em rsuant to Section 13 or Section 15(d) o equired to be filed by Section 13 or 15(subject to such filing requirements for tally every Interactive Data File required red to submit such files).
+Yes S N r, an accelerated filer, a non-accelerated f the Act.
+Yes □ No ☒ d) of the Securities Exchange Act of 193 the past 90 days.
+Yes ☒ No □ d to be submitted pursuant to Rule 405 o o □ d filer, a smaller reporting company or a f Regulation S-T (§232.405 of this chapter) during the Large Accelerated Filer ⊠ Accelerated filer Non-accelerated filer □ Smaller reporting company ☐ Emerging growth company ☐ an emerging growth company, indicate by check mark if the registral nt has elected not to use the extended tr ansition period for complying with any Sarbane Inc Th approxi t to Section 13(a) of the Exchange Act. □ dicate by check mark whether the registrant has filed a report on and s-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting dicate by check mark whether the registrant is a shell company (as de a aggregate market value of the voting and non-voting common stoc mately \$64.80 billion. te registrant had 141,803,776 shares of common stock outstanding as firm that prepared or issued its audit re fined in Rule 12b-2 of the Act).
+Yes k held by non-affiliates of the registran eport.⊠ □ No ⊠ , , , , , , , , , , , , , , , , , , , , DOCUMENTS INCORPORATED BY REFERENCE rtions of the Proxy Statement for the 2022 Annual Meeting of Stockl rporated by reference into Part III of this report. nolders ("Proxy Statement") to be filed pursuant to Regulation 14A within 120 days after the registrant's fiscal year ended June 30, 2022

-approximately \$39.86 billion.
-The registrant had 152,737,157 shares of common stock outstanding as of July 19, 2021.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Proxy Statement for the 2021 Annual Meeting of Stockholders ("Proxy Statement") to be filed pursuant to Regulation 14A within 120 days after the registrant's fiscal year ended June 30, 2021, are incorporated by reference into Part III of this report.